-Legendary South African-born F1 designer and father of the McLaren F1, Gordon Murray, is preparing to fully unveil his company's T.50 “analogue hypercar”, endowed with a free-breathing 4.0-litre V12 engine, a 6-speed manual gearbox and F1 fan-car-inspired active aerodynamics…
+Legendary South African-born F1 designer and father of the McLaren F1, Gordon Murray, has finally unveiled his company's T.50 “analogue hypercar”, endowed with a free-breathing 3.9-litre V12 engine, a 6-speed manual gearbox and F1 fan-car-inspired active aerodynamics.

 1. Gordon Murray, CBE